FAQs

 For a list of upcoming dates, times and locations, please visit the “Orientations / Open House” page.
 We host orientations throughout the state to make it as convenient as possible for you to attend.

-You may also contact your admissions counselor to find out when the next orientation will be held.
+You may also contact your admissions counselor to find out when the next orientation will be.

 +How can I prepare for the physical part of the Academy?